 In January 1996, the former managers and employees of FlowMole Environmental launched Directed Technologies Drilling, Inc. DTD continued the successful application of directional drilling technology started by FlowMole.
 DTD personnel completed wells throughout the United States and at several European locations.
 They pioneered the use of horizontal wells in Alaska, installed deep groundwater extraction wells at a Department of Energy site in Ohio, and completed complex installations at refineries in Louisiana and Texas.

-DTD continues to lead the industry in installed footage of completed, operational wells.
+DTD continued to lead the industry in installed footage of completed, operational wells.
 This expertise was recognized by other industry leaders: Vermeer Manufacturing, the world’s largest manufacturer of directional drills, asked DTD to co-write their comprehensive manual on horizontal remediation wells.
 DTD developed innovative well screen materials for horizontal wells.
 “Soil and Groundwater Cleanup,” “International Groundwater Technology,” and other periodicals featured articles written by DTD staff on topics of importance to horizontal well designers.